Proletter/AzureTextMessageFunctionApp/README.md

 # AzureTextMessageFunctionApp
-Simple timertriggered function app for sending text messages using Twilio's API
+A Simple timertriggered function app for sending text messages using Twilio's API

 ## To run: